 With digital photography you can take a picture, look at the LCD and instantly know if your image is technically sound.
 Don’t like what you see?
 You can change it and instantly see the results of your decisions.
 Back in the days of film, you didn’t have this luxury—you had to know photography fundamentals inside out to give yourself the best chance to capture the image.
 Not to mention, you only had 36 shots to get the image (unlike the thousands you can take with today’s memory cards).

 Even with all the photography knowledge in the world, you could still botch an image and by the time you discovered it, the moment has passed, and the image is forever lost.
-This lead to the questions: has technology created a slew of "lazy" photographers?
-Has technology created photographers who can produce beautiful imagery without a true understanding as to how they have done so, or is it spurring innovation by no longer allowing them to be confined by "rules"?
+This led to questions: has technology created a slew of "lazy" photographers?
+Has technology created photographers who can produce beautiful imagery without a true understanding as to how they have done so?
+Or, is it spurring innovation by no longer allowing them to be confined by "rules"?

 Have PCB Designers Become "Lazy"?